Vlinder Kenya Blue Carbon

 Solution

 The potential for further replanting and forest protection is over 15,000 hectares.
-To realize this restoration potential Vlinder is partnering with the Kenya Forest Service and Umita, an impact project management company.
-The planters for the project are all members of CBOs (community-based organizations), who live in the area and have been caring for the forests for years.
-With the expertise from the local government, the CBOs will become long-term ecosystem stewards and enable the project's long-term success.
+To realize this restoration potential, Vlinder is partnering with the Kenya Forest Service, a state corporation established to conserve, develop and sustainably manage forest resources, and Umita, an impact project management company.
+The planters for the project are all community people who live in the area and have been caring for the forests for years.
+With the expertise gained in the project, the local communities will become long-term ecosystem stewards and enable the project's long-term success.

-To ensure the project's long-term sustainability, Vlinder uses a community-based model to provide skills and jobs for the people who depend on mangroves fore their livelihoods, which supports families and gender equality.
+To ensure the project's sustainability, Vlinder uses a community-based model to provide skills and jobs for the people who depend on mangroves for their livelihoods and support families and gender equality.

 Environmental benefits